 MUSCAT INTERNATIONAL AIRPORT

 The new international airport terminal in Muscat, Oman, acts as a gateway to Oman and surrounding areas.
 The building, built at a cost of $1.8 billion, was opened in March 2018 and is a significant piece of infrastructure for the area, accommodating up to 40 flights an hour.
+It was named the World’s Leading New Airport 2018 in the World Travel Awards.

 The revamped Muscat International Airport is expected to have the capacity to handle more than 12 million passengers a year and 48 million passengers after the completion of a number of four-phase construction projects.